When Our Chronically Ill Bodies Say “Rest,” Why Don't We?

 Here’s what I’ve come to realize: If you’re chronically ill, “making the most of each day” includes resting or napping.
 This may require you to overcome years of cultural conditioning in which you learned to always be striving and cramming everything you can into each day.
 It's definitely worth the effort for all of us to change this harmful habit.

 © 2017 Toni Bernhard.
 Thank you for reading my work.
-I’m the author of three books:
+I’m the author of four books:

 All of my books are available in audio format from Amazon, audible.com, and iTunes.